WiseyXD/activity-software/README.md

 ### Faculty Powers

+-   [x] Auth for Faculty
--   [x] Create Event Forms such as (Technical Form , Extra Curricular , Achievement , Placement)
+-   [ ] Create Event Forms such as (Technical Form , Extra Curricular , Achievement , Placement)
 -   [ ] Also Recieve an email address with event details and event ID
 -   [ ] Cancel Event (event that are created by them)